News + Events

 We offer a wide range of interdisciplinary undergraduate degrees, including several majors, a minor, and a certificate.

-Our four graduate programs encourage multidisciplinary study that bridge diverse topics.
+Our four graduate programs encourage multidisciplinary studies that bridge diverse topics.
 The GRE test is no longer required for graduate applications.
 Please visit our application page for the updated requirements.

 Our students participate in life-changing field experiences in the U.S. and around the world, including at IU’s own Geologic Field Station in Montana.
 In field courses, you’ll engage in hands-on learning and scientific study to better understand our Earth—past, present, and future.
 When you’re in the classroom, you’ll investigate topics that range from meteorology to mineralogy, paleontology to geology, and the history of our Earth to its future sustainability.